A beginner’s guide to coconut oil

 Basically, because the health benefits are amazing.
 It helps a huge range of conditions as it is anti-viral, anti-fungal and anti-bacterial.
 In the gut, it also has an antioxidant and anti-inflammatory effect.
 I strongly believe that everyone should be taking coconut oil everyday, internally and externally.
 There are so many diseases it prevents and treats.
 The list is so long, I won’t detail them all, but check out Bruce’s book for a comprehensive list.

 It is also a very safe oil to use in cooking.
 You can heat it without it oxidizing or going rancid like other oils will.

 Is it a liquid or a solid oil?

 This is where I find people get confused.
 Sometimes coconut oil is called coconut butter.
 Coconut oil is liquid until the temperature drops below about 18 degrees celsius.
 Then, it becomes a solid and white in colour instead of clear and liquid.
-If you can see in my photo, the coconut oil has some solid lumps in the bottom of the jar.
 If you want to use it solid, keep it in the fridge.
 If you want to use it liquid and the temperature is too cold, then spoon out how much you need and sit it in a bowl over another bowl of hot water.

 How much do I need?

 For optimal health, Bruce Fife recommends 3 1/2 tablespoons of pure coconut oil per day.
 If you have never used it before, start with one teaspoon and work your way up.
 You can get a little sick in the beginning as you get a toxic die off.
 Persevere.

 There are different types of coconut oil and to get the health benefits, you should buy organic, cold pressed, virgin or extra virgin coconut oil.
 Steer clear of copra, copha, refined or just ‘plain’ coconut oil.
 If it’s really cheap, chances are it’s not the real deal and can actually be harmful to your health!